-Successful ISOs often see opportunities to provide solutions beyond providing payments.
+Successful independent sales organizations (ISOs) often see opportunities to provide solutions beyond providing payments.
 You may see gaps in your market for software that meets your accounts’ needs, common pain points that remain unsolved, and processes that could run more smoothly.
 You are confident that your ideas could improve customer experiences, increase revenues, and enhance efficiency – if you could develop the software to support them.

 At this point, you’ll have a lot of questions, but the answer to the most important one is yes.
 It is possible for an ISO to become a software developer.